 The appointed external confidential adviser shall be independent of Simavi in all respects.
 He/she shall not be in any way dependent on the payments that he/she receives for exercising the position of external confidential adviser.
 Any expense payment to be made to the external confidential adviser will be determined by the Supervisory Board.

 - These regulations apply as of April 2016, the external confidential advisor was appointed on December 16, 2016 by the Supervisory Board.

 - The regulations will be evaluated by the Managing Director, with the concurrence of the employee representative body (i.e. the PVT), within two years of coming into force.

-Contact details external confidential adviser
+9. Contact details external confidential adviser

 Mr. Frank van der Endt